kongware/ftor/README.md

 ## Pluggable

 When you import ftor the type checker is disabled by default.
 You have to enable it in the source code before the first type check.
-Ideally it should be enabled during the development stage and disabled on the live system.
+Ideally it should be enabled during the development stage for convenience and disabled on the live system to save the run-time costs.

 ```Javascript
 import * as F from ".../ftor.js";